git-tfs/git-tfs/doc/commands/list-remote-branches.md

 ## Summary

-The `list-remote-branches` command help you find the branches to clone of a TFS server.
+The `list-remote-branches` command helps you find the branches to clone of a TFS server.

 ## Synopsis